thanos-io/thanos/docs/components/bucket.md

 list all blocks in the bucket

 Flags:
-  -h, --help                   Show context-sensitive help (also try --help-long
+  -h, --help                    Show context-sensitive help (also try
-                               and --help-man).
+                                --help-long and --help-man).
       --version                 Show application version.
       --log.level=info          Log filtering level.
       --gcloudtrace.project=GCLOUDTRACE.PROJECT
                                 GCP project to send Google Cloud Trace tracings to.
 If empty, tracing will be disabled.
       --gcloudtrace.sample-factor=1
                                 How often we send traces (1/<sample-factor>).
 If 0 no trace will be sent periodically, unless forced by baggage item.
 See
                                 `pkg/tracing/tracing.go` for details.
       --gcs-bucket=<bucket>     Google Cloud Storage bucket name for stored blocks.
       --s3.bucket=<bucket>      S3-Compatible API bucket name for stored blocks.
       --s3.endpoint=<api-url>   S3-Compatible API endpoint for stored blocks.
       --s3.access-key=<key>     Access key for an S3-Compatible API.
       --s3.insecure             Whether to use an insecure connection with an S3-Compatible API.
       --s3.signature-version2   Whether to use S3 Signature Version 2; otherwise
                                 Signature Version 4 will be used.
-      --s3.encrypt-sse         Whether to use Server Side Encryption --gcs-backup-bucket=<bucket>
+      --s3.encrypt-sse          Whether to use Server Side Encryption --azure.storage=<sa>      Azure storage account name.
+      --azure.access-key=<key>  Azure storage account access key.
+      --gcs-backup-bucket=<bucket>
                                 Google Cloud Storage bucket name to backup blocks on repair operations.
       --s3-backup-bucket=<bucket>
                                 S3 bucket name to backup blocks on repair operations.
   -o, --output=""               Format in which to print each block's
                                 information.
 May be 'json' or custom template.

 ```